boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 <iframe width="1024" height="300" id="testdrive" data-src="https://testfaster.ci/launch?embedded=true&repo=https://github.com/boxkite-ml/boxkite&file=examples/kubeflow-mlflow/.testfaster.yml" style="display:none"></iframe>

-## Launch the Test Drive

-Click the button above to launch the test drive environment.

 At busy times, you may need to wait a few minutes for a test drive environment to become available.

-**Note that the environment will shut down automatically 30 minutes after you start using it.**
+**Note that the environment will shut down automatically 1 hour after you start using it.**

 (If you get a black screen on "Booting VM", please be patient - it's loading).